-Item Information required Include the information in this column 5A Indicate the arrangements for emergency supplies of 500kV, 330kV, 275kV, 220kV, 132kV, 110kV and 66kV substations.
+Item Information required Include the information in this column (if the required information is not readily available, include the likely date this information will be provided) 5A Indicate the arrangements for emergency supplies of 500kV, 330kV, 275kV, 220kV, 132kV, 110kV and 66kV substations.
 If the emergency supplies for some of the substations are different to the common arrangement for substations operating at the same voltage, list such substations and the differences.
 5B Indicate the estimated time durations the substations can maintain operational capability (i.e. operation of circuit breakers including via SCADA etc.) following an extended interruption to primary supplies.
 In your response, please note any hydraulic circuit breakers in your network that may open following a loss of hydraulic pressure arising from a loss of auxiliary supplies.
 5C Indicate the estimated time durations the RTUs of substations are likely to function following an extended interruption to primary supplies.
-5D Indicate the time available before telemetry systems will begin to fail between substation RTU's and the primary SCADA servers. • data centres, PMUs etc
+5D Indicate the time available before telemetry systems will begin to fail between substation RTU's and the primary SCADA servers. data centres, PMUs etc